Biotic homogenization: Alpha and beta diversity

 Alpha diversity describes diversity within a population; beta diversity describes diversity between populations.

 Understanding homogenization requires an understanding of the difference between alpha (α) and beta (β) diversity.
 Alpha diversity refers to diversity within a community: it addresses how many species are present.
 A community with high α diversity has many species present.
 Beta diversity compares multiple communities.
 For there to be high β diversity, two communities would have to have high α diversity but have different, unique species compositions.

 Species introduction, extinction, and richness

-When organisms are introduced to a habitat, be it naturally or artificially, overall species richness increases (assuming no other species are simultaneously lost).
-Similarly, when species become extinct, species richness decreases, once again assuming no other alterations to the assemblage.
-As such, when there is net increase in species richness, a common misconception is to assume that differentiation has occurred.
-This, however, may or may not be the case.
-While an increase in species richness does indicate an increase in α diversity, homogenization and differentiation specifically address β diversity.
+When organisms are introduced to a new area and establish self-sustaining populations, be it through natural processes (e.g., dispersal) or human-aided processes (e.g., accidental or purposeful release via an introduction pathway), overall species richness increases (assuming no other species are simultaneously lost).
+Similarly, when species are lost from a community due to local extinction (called extirpation), species richness decreases.
+While an increase or decrease in species richness indicates an increase or decrease in α diversity, respectively, homogenization or differentiation may result depending on the identity of the species being gained or lost from the community.